RaghavenderSingh/hyperlink-wallet-adapter/CONFIGURATION.md

   rpcUrl: "https://api.mainnet-beta.solana.com",
 };

-// Register the wallet
-const unregister = registerHyperLinkWallet(walletConfig);
+// Register the wallet adapter const unregister = registerHyperLinkWallet(walletConfig);

-// Later, unregister when needed unregister();
+// Unregister when your application unmounts or when no longer needed unregister();
 ```